conversailabs/website/doc/Ecommerce_Agent_Complete.md

 ### Sample 2: Exchange & Return (Size Issue + Quality Concern)

 **Agent**: Hello!
 Thank you for calling StyleHub.
 This is Seth.
-May I have your name, please?

-**Customer**: This is Marcus Thompson.

-**Agent**: Thank you, Marcus!
-Could you provide your phone number registered with StyleHub?

-**Customer**: 555-987-6543.

-**Agent**: Perfect!
-Let me pull up your account.
 How can I help you today?

 **Customer**: I received my order yesterday, but I have two issues.
 The jeans I ordered are too small, and the jacket has a loose thread on the sleeve.

-**Agent**: I'm sorry to hear that, Marcus.
+**Agent**: I'm sorry to hear that.
 Let me help you with both.
+May I have your name and phone number to pull up your account?

+**Customer**: Sure, I'm Marcus Thompson and my phone is 555-987-6543.

+**Agent**: Perfect!
+Let me pull up your account.
 Can you please provide your order number?

 **Customer**: It's ORD-2024-SH-007890.